harisont/TDA452-DIT143Calculator/README.md

 3. move the repository folder
 4. run `stack build`.

-Unless this fails, you should be good to go: stack installed everything you need _locally to your project folder_ for you, based on the config files (`stack.yaml` and `calculator.cabal`.
-Take a look if you want).
+Unless this fails, you should be good to go: stack installed everything you need _locally to your project folder_, based on the config files (`stack.yaml` and `calculator.cabal`.
+Take a look if you want.
+And maybe change `author` and `maintainer`).

 Now you can, for instance, run: